Recordings

 Featuring music for brass, percussion, choir & organ commissioned for the visit of Pope Benedict to the UK.

 ‘The combination of Westminster Cathedral Choir and MacMillan is irresistible.
-We are drawn immediately into their complicity by the jaw-dropping Tu es Petrus …its simultaneous celebratory character and clear rootedness in liturgical tradition make it far more than a one-off firework.
+We are drawn immediately into their complicity by the jaw-dropping Tu es Petrus … its simultaneous celebratory character and clear rootedness in liturgical tradition make it far more than a one-off firework.
 Quite different are the extraordinary Tenebrae Responsories … the sound of the Westminster choristers adds something unique and the building’s resonance buoys up MacMillan’s arching lines and dazzling often bitingly dissonant choral pillars … the performances throughout are outstanding.’
 Gramophone

-Keep In Touch
+Keep in Touch

 Sign up for our newsletter and register as a member of our parish to be the first to hear about our news and events.